Anastasio Somoza Debayle: Presidency

 Anastasio was elected president in his own right on 5 February 1967 and took office on 1 May, a few weeks after his brother's death.
 While Luis had ruled more gently than his father, Anastasio shared his father's cold intolerance of dissent.
 His rule soon resembled his father's in all significant respects, with harsh repression of dissent.

 On education Somoza in his memoirs states "My dream was to provide a University equal to any in the world so that those young men and women with special qualifications could achieve educational equivalency with any student in any part of the world".
+However according to Thomas H. Holloway while visiting Costa Rica while a colleague boasted of the schools the government was building Somoza's father, Anastasio Somoza García famously replied, “I don’t want an educated population; I want oxen.”
+Holloway concludes that "The dehumanization of the population throughout the region led to a policy of slaughter."
+According to Penny Lernoux a rural teacher from a school that had been closed by the National Guard, during Anastasio Somoza's Presidency, said “Teaching people to think is the worst crime you can commit under the Somoza government.”

 Somoza with U.S. President Richard Nixon, 2 June 1971.

 In 1968, Prince Rainier III bestowed Somoza with the Order of St. Charles, Monaco's highest honor.

 He was due to leave office in May 1972; at the time, Nicaraguan presidents were barred from immediate re-election.
 However, prior to that, Somoza worked out an agreement that allowed him to stand for re-election in 1974.
 He would be replaced as president by a three-man junta consisting of two members of his Nationalist Liberal Party and one member from the opposition Conservative while he retained control of the National Guard.
 Somoza and his triumvirate drew up a new constitution that was ratified by the triumvirate and the cabinet on April 3, 1971.
 He stepped down as president on May 1, 1972.
 However, as head of the National Guard, he remained the de facto ruler of the country.